ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

  - Make sure that the `Contents` page contains every **Gamma** and **Xtext** plugin, as well as all the required plugins (see corresponding part of Step 2).
  - Make sure that the `gamma.api.headless.product` file (on the `Source` page) sets autoStart for the `org.apache.felix.scr` plugin: `<plugin id="org.apache.felix.scr" autoStart="true" startLevel="<N>" />` (see corresponding part of Step 3).
  - Make sure that the target platform contains a *single version* of each referenced plugin (see corresponding part of Step 4).
+ - Make sure that the plugins you are trying to export into a product (i.e., the Gamma plugins imported into the workspace, containing the source code) do not rely on old Java execution environments in their _MANIFEST.MF_ files, e.g., Java 1.8.
+The plugins should either not specify the execution environment explicitly, or rely on Java 17.

 If the above modifications do not solve the issue, you should move onto the following points.